UzEE/node-frame-extractor/README.md

 Since this module isn't published in the gloabl NPM registry, you need to clone the project repository and build the utility yourself.

+_Note: Make sure GraphicsMagik is installed on the server._

 **Step 1**: Clone the repository.

 ```